 To evoke the effect of a bombing, Cai used firework rods that stuck out of the car’s windows.
 These rods would change hues almost in the same manner that fireworks do.
 The suspended cars would produce a mix of colors, while the grounded ones only produced purple, indigo, and blue.
 These last three colors (purple, indigo and blue) were used to suggest that the heat from the bomb had died out to signal the end of the explosion.

 Inopportune: Stage Two

 In Inopportune: Stage Two, Cai used nine life-sized tiger replicas jumping convulsively in the air.
 The artist pierced each of the nine tigers with dozens of bamboo arrows to exhibit the agony that the tiger was in as it was mid-air.
 The room this scene was set in was completely empty except for a rock extension and a tree that stood subtly in the background.

 Video: Cai Guo-Qiang about I Want to Believe, 2009

 1 min 29 sec

 Inopportune: Stage One exhibited the artist’s interest in pyrotechnics, as well as cosmological science.
-Stage one, with its beautiful rods of fireworks, was created to symbolize the effect of violent power, especially during war.
+With its beautiful rods of fireworks, Stage one was created to symbolize the effect of violent power, especially during war.
 The fireworks inside the car were tied to Cai’s love for gunpowder and were used to demonstrate the devastation that often arises from bombs and other war-like events.